core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can read the configuration of a topic by making a GET request to the topic resource URI.

-On success, the broker returns a 2.05 (Content) response with a representation of the topic resource, as specified in {{topic-resource-representation}}.
+On success, the broker returns a successful response (typically 2.05 Content) with a representation of the topic resource, as specified in {{topic-resource-representation}}.

 If requirements are defined for the client to read the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST reply with a 4.xx client error response (such as 4.03 Forbidden).